spessasus/SpessaSynth/README.md

 ### License
 Copyright © 2025 Spessasus.
-Licensed under the Apache-2.0 License, except for the French translation.
+Licensed under the Apache-2.0 License.
-Please read the [NOTICE](NOTICE) file for more details.

 #### Legal
 This project is in no way endorsed or otherwise affiliated with the MIDI Manufacturers Association,